AftonLawver/SimpleCRUD/README.md

 ### Features in Progress
 - Update functionality on a row of data in the database.
 - Make it so the view updates automatically when the database is altered.
+- Take video of application to put in readme.

 ### Bugs to fix
 - None at the moment.